From BR Bullpen

 Biographical Information

 The twin brother of Mike Mimbs, pitcher Mark Mimbs was selected by the Los Angeles Dodgers in the 25th round of the 1990 amateur draft.
-His brother was chosen by the club in the previous round.
+His brother had been chosen by the club in the previous round.
 Mike eventually reached the majors; Mark did not.

 Mark had a fine professional debut with a powerhouse Great Falls Dodgers team, going 7-4 with a 3.23 ERA and a Pioneer League-leading 94 strikeouts in 78 innings.
 His ERA was fifth in the league and three spots ahead of teammate Pedro Martinez.
 Mark was nearly as effective as Martinez on the 1991 Bakersfield Dodgers, going 12-6 with a 2.22 ERA and 164 K in 170 IP.
 He was second in ERA in the California League, trailing only Rich Huisman.